Eroglu-Lab/Syn_Bot/README.md

 ## Channels
 This section has two options: 2 Channel Colocalization (RG) and 3 Channel Colocalization (RGB).
 2 Channel Colocalization is the original task of the Syn_Bot and will analyze the colocalizations between the red and green puncta of the input images.
 The 3 Channel Colocalization will preprocess the images (described below) the same as 2 Channel Colocalization, but will then either use a modified version of the circle-based method to calculate triple colocalizations or use an additional pixel-based step to calculate pixels that are part of both the red-green colocalizations and the blue channel.
 This section also has 3 numerical input boxes to add the minimum pixel area values for each channel.
 These are used by the built-in FIJI Analyze Particles function to count the puncta for each channel, excluding those puncta with an area less than the entered value.
-This value requires some experimentation, but we've found 4 pixels for in vivo and 8 pixels for in vitro to be a good starting point for the imaging set up described here.
+This value requires some experimentation, but we've found 4 pixels for in vivo and 8 pixels for in vitro to be a good starting point for the imaging set up described in our paper.
+For an explanation of how to adjust this value to your setup, see this [video](https://youtu.be/yCP1K0bAX5o).

 ## Thresholding
 Thresholding is the process of distinguishing the foreground (synaptic puncta) of an image from the background.
 Synapse colocalization images tend to have a decent amount of noise as well as variability of the intensity of puncta within and between images.
 For these reasons, discriminating between true puncta and background in this context is not trivial and has led us to include as many methods as possible options the Syn_Bot user can utilize to overcome this problem.